 - hyperopia (farsightedness), which is when close-up objects look blurry

-Glaucoma is increased pressure of the fluid inside the eye, which can cause optic-nerve damage.
-Glaucoma is a common cause of blindness, particular in diabetic patients.
+Glaucoma is increased pressure of the fluid inside the eye, which can cause optic nerve damage.
+Glaucoma is a common cause of blindness, particularly in diabetic patients.

 Cataract is a clouding of the lens, causing blurry or color-tinted vision.
 People with cataracts often report “haloes” surrounding objects that they are looking at, particularly at night.
 It is most common in older people, and cataracts can be removed by surgery that replaces the lens with an artificial lens.